ccxt/ccxt/CONTRIBUTING.md

 - thin ruler comments are there for code block separation
 - bold ruler comments are there to separate language-specific base code from language-agnostic derived implementations
-- bold rulers are markers for the transpiler to quickly find the code for conversion
+- bold rulers are marker hints for the transpiler to quickly find the code for conversion
 - the second bold ruler and footer are optional
 - ...